exploreIO/label-fetcher/README.md

 # Label Fetcher

-This project is designed to fetch data from websites and transfer it into a label.
+This project is designed to fetch data from websites and transfer it into a Word Doc, than too label it.

+## Prerequisits